lokikl/vim-with-chrome/README.md

     google-chrome --remote-debugging-port=9222

 Now please open your website in chrome.
 Please be noted that hostname other than "localhost", "127.0.0.1" or "192.168.*.*" will be ignored.
+And the chrome dev tool should be closed.

 That's it.
 Now whenever you modified your css, scss or sass files in vim, local stylesheets on your webpage will be reloaded.